 What is a real interest rate?

-A real interest rate is the difference between a nominal interest rate and the rate of inflation.
+- The real interest rate adjusts the observed interest rate in the market for the effects of inflation.